SoftInstigate/restheart-website/docs/setup.md

 {% include check-is-running.md %}

-## Customisation
+## Customization

-RESTHeart is highly-customisable through the use of:
+RESTHeart is highly-customizable through the use of:
 - configuration files,
 - environment variables,
 - plugins.